appfirst/statsd_clients/python/README.md

 a lightweight method of gathering statistics from your applications.
-The Appfirst version includes an aggregation capability to reduce the amount of data that must be transported, and data is sent to the AppFirst collector that is running on the same server as your application, using a posix message queue.
+The Appfirst version includes an aggregation capability to reduce the amount of data that must be transported, and data is sent to the AppFirst collector that is running on the same server as your application, using a POSIX message queue.
 By default, both of those features are enabled, but the aggregation can be disabled, and the client can be configured to use UDP (like the Etsy-standard) instead of the message queue.